The 28th Alaska State Legislature, 2013 - 2014||

 Sponsored by Rep. Wes Keller

-Co-Sponsors: Rep. Stoltze, Rep. Saddler, Rep. Millett, Rep. Lynn, Rep. Johnson, Rep. Higgins, Rep. Thompson, Rep. Gattis, Rep. Isaacson, Rep. Wilson, Rep. Olson, Rep. Chenault, Rep. Austerman, Rep. Gruenberg, Rep. Hughes, Rep. Reinbold, Rep. LeDoux, Rep. Tuck, Rep. Pruitt, Sen. Micciche, Sen. Dyson, Sen. Bishop, Sen. Fairclough, Sen. Giessel
+Co-Sponsors: Rep. Stoltze, Rep. Saddler, Rep. Millett, Rep. Lynn, Rep. Johnson, Rep. Higgins, Rep. Thompson, Rep. Gattis, Rep. Isaacson, Rep. Wilson, Rep. Olson, Rep. Chenault, Rep. Austerman, Rep. Gruenberg, Rep. Hughes, Rep. Reinbold, Rep. LeDoux, Rep. Tuck, Rep. Pruitt, Sen. Micciche, Sen. Dyson, Sen. Bishop, Sen. MacKinnon, Sen. Giessel

 “An Act relating to certain federal statutes, regulations, presidential executive orders and actions, and secretarial orders and actions; relating to the duties of the attorney general; and providing for an effective date.”